platform-kit/generator/static/docs/md/api/analytics.md

 <!-- tabs:end -->

-If environment variable `DATABASE_URL` is set, a database record will be saved.
+If environment variable `DATABASE_URL` is set, a database record will be saved to a table called `pk_events`.

 The database must be PGSQL or MySQL.

 If the environment variable `ANALYTICS_ENDPOINT` is set, the event data will be posted to the specified url.